lockard-LLC/lockard-LLC.github.io/README.md

 Lockard LLC is more than a company — it's a personal declaration of survival turned systemic redesign.
 Every system that once failed me now informs what we build across all our ventures, ensuring others don't face the same isolation, fear, or uncertainty.

+For over a decade, I lived under the control of someone who weaponized isolation, addiction, and dependency.
+I understand intimately how hard it is to navigate those systems — filing protection orders, accessing trauma-informed medical care, finding safe housing — none of it is built for people in crisis.

+That's why I created Lockard LLC: to build the tools I wish had existed when I was trapped in those moments.

 Technology cannot erase trauma — but it can make recovery navigable, accessible, and dignified.
 That is what we build for, across every company and project we develop.

 By creating focused, specialized companies rather than trying to solve everything under one roof, we can ensure that each venture deeply understands and serves its specific community, leading to more meaningful impact and sustainable solutions.

+Lockard LLC isn't just my company — it's the architecture of my recovery, and the framework through which I help others rebuild theirs.

 ---